Critical embeddings: Main theorems

-More generally, using the previous notation, if $j(\PP)=\PP\times\QQ$ where $\QQ$ has an $M$-generic filter in $W$, $H$, such that the symmetric extension of $M$ given by $\QQ$ (along with $\sH$ and $\sK$) is not $\lambda$-closed in $M[H]$, then the lifting of $j$ from $W$ to $N$ is never $\lambda$-closed.
-This is easily the case where the symmetric extension is adding some Dedekind-finite set, as in this case.
+As with the case of the ultrapower maps being non-elementary, this construction lends itself to easy generalisations when replacing ``finite support'' by $\lambda$-support, for some regular $\lambda<\kappa$, to obtain that no target model is $\lambda$-closed while $\DC_{<\lambda}$ holds.
+But even more broadly, if $j(\PP)=\PP\times\RR$ (with $\RR$ non-trivial) and the conditions for \autoref{thm:lifting-local} hold, then if the symmetric extension given by $j(\cS)$ is not $\lambda$-closed in $M[H]$, the lifted embeddings will not be $\lambda$-closed either.
+The reason, of course, is simple: $H$ is in $W$, so $M[H]$ is a class of $W$, and the failure of closure is accessible to $W$.
+This is easily the case when adding Dedekind-finite sets, as above.

-Interestingly, however, in cases such as the Cohen model, where $j(\PP)=\PP$, and we simply rely on the Levy--Solovay phenomenon to lift the embedding, the embeddings remain closed: any counterexample will simply be excluded from $W$ itself.
+Interestingly, however, the requirement that $\RR$ is non-trivial is essential.
+In cases such as Cohen's first model, where $j(\PP)=\PP$, and we simply rely on the Levy--Solovay phenomenon to lift the embedding, the embeddings remain closed: Any Dedekind-finite set in $N$ is going to be Dedekind-finite in $W$, and so the counterexamples to the closure of $N$ are simply not inside $W$.